i2p/i2p.i2p/apps/i2psnark/readme-standalone.txt

     to the webapps/ directory in your standalone install.

 2b) If you do not have the i2psnark-rpc plugin installed, get the i2p.plugins.i2psnark-rpc
-    branch out of monotone, build with 'ant war', and copy the file src/build/transmission.war.jar to the file webapps/transmission.war in your standalone install.
+    branch out of git, build with 'ant war', and copy the file src/build/transmission.war.jar to the file webapps/transmission.war in your standalone install.

 3) Start i2psnark standalone as usual.
 The transmission web interface will be at